-Any individual, insurance company, insurance trade association, insurance producer association, accredited college, or insurance education institution may submit continuing education courses for approval by the commissioner.
-Course information must be submitted on an application form that may be printed from this website.
-A completed application form shall be submitted to the Continuing Education Program, c/o Indiana Department of Insurance, 311 West Washington Street, Suite 300, Indianapolis, Indiana 46204-2787.
+Any individual, insurance company, insurance trade association, insurance producer association, accredited college, or insurance education institution may submit continuing education courses for approval by the Commissioner.
+Course information must be submitted on the Continuing Education Provider Course Application that may be printed from this website here.
+A completed application shall be submitted to the Indiana Department of Insurance, c/o CE Coordinator, 311 West Washington Street, Indianapolis, Indiana 46204-2787.
 Upon a course approval providers are to subscribe to Sircon Services.
-Providers must subscribe to Sircon Services in order to enter course dates and locations as well as to download course completions for producers.
+Providers must subscribe to Sircon Services in order to enter course dates and locations as well as to download course completion certificates for producers.
 Downloading of course completions into Sircon must be completed within 14 days of course completion.

 Questions can be directed to Dikitra Jefferson, CE Coordinator, at 317-232-5858 or firstname.lastname@example.org.

 The application form, content outline and fee shall be submitted at least thirty (30) days before the date of the continuing education course.
-A detailed business resume or biography for each instructor must be included with course application.
+A detailed business resume or biography for each instructor must be included with the course application.

 - A provider may advertise a continuing education course after submission to the department but before its approval.
 However, the provider must clearly indicate in any advertisement of the course that course approval is pending.

 - A nonrefundable processing fee in the amount of forty dollars ($40) per course, or a yearly fee in the amount of five hundred dollars ($500) for all new courses, shall be submitted to the department along with a completed application form.
 Sircon can not be used for this special fee.

 - Classroom and Self-Study courses may be approved.
 Videotaped, Internet, and satellite broadcast programs may also be approved for continuing education credit.
 See link to Methods of Delivery.

 - Each educational segment within a convention program or an association annual meeting shall be submitted individually for continuing education credit.